FAQs

 How soon after a referral can additional items be requested for the same child?

 We will only provide one bag of new uniform per calendar year (Jan to Dec) for each child/young person, unless there are exceptional circumstances or they are changing school.
 Please contact us before submitting a second request if you consider that there are exceptional circumstances.
-Children/young people who received a bag of uniform from us anytime in 2022 may request one in 2023.

 Can I ask for school uniform for my own family?